fbi-cde/crime-data-frontend/README.md

 ## Deployment

 This project is [continuously deployed](circle.yml) to [cloud.gov](https://cloud.gov) with every commit to the `master` branch.
 Until we have an ATO for this project, the deployed app is behind HTTP basic auth.

+## Browser support

+For the MVP launch of this project (Spring 2017) we will explicitly support Chrome, Safari, IE 10+, Firefox and MS Edge.